google/comprehensive-rust/src/async/control-flow/select.md

   pass `&mut future` instead of the future itself, but this can lead to issues, further discussed in the pinning slide.

+* Unmatched branches are dropped, which cancels their futures (unless a reference was used).

 </details>